 The Basics of Banking: Part 3

 You could keep all your money in cash, but you’d have to carry it with you at all times or keep it stored somewhere.
-Cash that isn’t in a bank is typically more vulnerable to theft or misplacement and can be damaged in events like fires and floods.
+Cash that isn’t in a bank is typically more vulnerable to theft or misplacement, and can be damaged in events like fires and floods.

 Depositing your money in a bank is a much safer option.
 Banks follow very strict rules to keep your money safe.
 The Federal Deposit Insurance Corporation (FDIC) insures deposits up to $250,000 per depositor for each ownership category as long as the institution is a member firm.
 That means you can still access your insured funds, even in the unlikely event of a bank failure.